 Low risk HPV rarely develops into cancer but can cause symptoms, such as genital warts, around the genitals and anus.
 These symptoms are not always visible, however.
 For example, they may occur inside the anus, vagina, or cervix.

 High risk HPV may not present with any symptoms.
-Without treatment, however, it can cause several cancers, including the following:
+Without treatment, however, it can cause several cancers,

 Whether or not HPV causes symptoms is not related to whether it is high or low risk.
 Microscopic examination and laboratory testing are the only ways to determine the risk or presence of cancer.